-Obtain your CPCCWHS1001 – Prepare to work safely in the construction industry qualification.
+Obtain your CPCWHS1001 – Prepare to work safely in the construction industry qualification.

 Receive your SA Government approved White Card

-You must be over 18 to do this course with National Training College.
+You must be over 18 to do this course with Skills Training College.

 Before anyone can work on an Australian construction site, they must have attained White Card accreditation.
 Issued by Registered Training Organisations (RTOs), WHS Inspectors from SafeWork SA may ask construction workers to provide their White Card for inspection and ask the PCBU to show their induction training or other worker competency records.